If you are looking to establish or invest in a business in the US, the E2 visa may be open to you.

 It will be important to prepare well for the interview, to be familiar with the detail of your submissions and to answer any general questions for example about your immigration history and education and work background.
 The business plan will also be scrutinized to ascertain the degree of economic benefit your business would bring to the US market.

-Can I bring my family or other dependents with me as an E2 visa holder?
+Can I bring my family or other dependents with me?

 The spouse and children of an employee granted an E2 visa may apply for E2 visas, which will allow them to reside with the employee in the US.